pygmystack/pygmy/docs/usage.md

   -h, --help            help for pygmy
   -t, --toggle          Help message for toggle

-Use "pygmy [command] --help" for more information about a command.
+Use "pygmy-go [command] --help" for more information about a command.
 ```